joshuaebowling/node-web-scraper/book.md

 2 And they watched Jesus,[a] to see whether he would heal him on the Sabbath, so that they might accuse him.
 2 Algunos que buscaban un motivo para acusar a Jesús no le quitaban la vista de encima para ver si sanaba al enfermo en sábado.
 3 And he said to the man with the withered hand, “Come here.”
-3 Entonces Jesús le dijo al hombre de la mano paralizada:
+3 Entonces Jesús le dijo al hombre de la mano paralizada: ―Ponte de pie frente a todos.
 4 And he said to them, “Is it lawful on the Sabbath to do good or to do harm, to save life or to kill?”
 But they were silent.
-4 Luego dijo a los otros:
+4 Luego dijo a los otros: ―¿Qué está permitido en sábado: hacer el bien o hacer el mal, salvar una vida o matar?
 5 And he looked around at them with anger, grieved at their hardness of heart, and said to the man, “Stretch out your hand.”
 He stretched it out, and his hand was restored.
-5 Jesús se les quedó mirando, enojado y entristecido por la dureza de su corazón, y le dijo al hombre:
+5 Jesús se les quedó mirando, enojado y entristecido por la dureza de su corazón, y le dijo al hombre: ―Extiende la mano.
 6 The Pharisees went out and immediately held counsel with the Herodians against him, how to destroy him.
 6 Tan pronto como salieron los fariseos, comenzaron a tramar con los herodianos cómo matar a Jesús.
 7 Jesus withdrew with his disciples to the sea, and a great crowd followed, from Galilee and Judea